jhideki/MALScoreGuesser/README.md

 ## Live Demo

-Experience the MAL Score Guesser in action: [Live Demo](https://mal-score-guesser.vercel.app/)
+Experience the MAL Score Guesser in action: [Live Demo](https://mal-score-guesser.vercel.app/) (video may a moement to load)

 ## APIs Used